broccolimicro/floret/README.md

 > *small flower buds at the head of a piece of broccoli.*

-Floret is a cell generator designed with advanced nodes in mind.
+Floret is an automated custom cell generator.
 The underlying algorithms are built from the following papers:

 1. Stauffer, André, and Ravi Nair.
 "Optimal CMOS cell transistor placement: a relaxation approach."
 1988 IEEE International Conference on Computer-Aided Design.
 IEEE Computer Society, 1988.
 2. Chen, Howard H., and Ernest S. Kuh.
 "Glitter: A gridless variable-width channel router."
 IEEE transactions on computer-aided design of integrated circuits and systems 5.4 (1986): 459-465.